-- kasoori methi- This ingredient is needed for this recipe.
+- kasoori methi- Also known as fenugreek leaves.
+This ingredient is needed for this recipe.
 It can be purchased at Indian grocery stores or on Amazon for convenience.

 Slowly pour in the tomato sauce and water.
 Then add the remaining spices.